Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 The BBC article sets out the case of Ben Cooke whose blood test evidenced that he was clear of cancer.
 He was therefore able to take an oral chemotherapy tablet rather than having the chemotherapy intravenously which for him, had minimal side effects.

 As I set out at the beginning, the diagnosis of any cancer is devastating and whilst any progress on treatment and (potentially detection) is extremely welcome news, this does not detract from the emotional and physical implications of a diagnosis.
-It is extremely important that cancer is caught early and treated appropriately.
+Cancer must be caught early and treated appropriately.

 Unfortunately, I often hear of cancers that are missed and not treated effectively which can have disastrous consequences.